Next course starts 29th May 2023 – enrolments now open. 2 spaces left!

 Assessment Methods

-You will be required to complete a major project, which will be a series of structured activities that are relevant to the VET sector and reflect current industry practice.
+You will be required to complete a series of structured activities that are relevant to the VET sector and reflect current industry practice.
 The evidence that you produce will be contextualised for your own workplace, or a workplace of your choice.

 You will be directly observed by your assessor performing tasks that are required by a trainer and assessor, such as delivering training sessions, assessing learners, participating in validation sessions conducted by the Registered Training Organisation (RTO).